TopShelfCraft/Walk/README.md

 ```

 If you want to make your own console command that walks through some other set (i.e. not Elements or Element IDs), just check out the source code of the _WalkCommand_.
 You'll find it pretty easy to copy/paste your way to success!

+### What if I want to get a _count_ of elements in a criteria, without actually _doing_ anything to them?

+Okay, why not.
+You can use the `walk count` command for that.
+Make sure to specify the Element Type using an option, or as an inline argument:

+`php yiic walk count entries --section=blog`

+`php yiic walk count --type=assets --size=">42M"`

 ### This is great!
 I still have questions.